MewsSystems/gitbook-connector-api/guidelines/responses.md

 | `Message` | string | required | Description of the error. |
 | `Details` | string | optional | Additional details about the error \(request, headers, server stack trace, inner exceptions etc.\).
 Only available on development environment. |

 Some errors may also contain additional information relevant to the error on top of these two properties.
-That depends on the operation and is specifically described in the operation documentation.
+This depends on the operation.